 Here’s how you can best maintain your safety shower and eyewash facility:

 1. Conduct annual inspections

-Although a weekly inspection of your safety shower and eyewash facility can be conducted by a facility staff member, it’s absolutely critical that the annual inspection is performed by a certified plumbing technician with many years of experience in the field.
+Although a weekly inspection of your safety shower and eyewash facility can be conducted by a facility staff member, it’s absolutely critical that the annual inspection is performed by a certified mechanical plumber with many years of experience in the field.
 Knowing exactly what to look for to ensure optimum working condition, the inspector will perform the inspection according to the device manufacturer’s instructions and requirements – as per the Australian National Standard.

 2. Provide important training

 Having peace of mind that your laboratory contains at least one safety shower and eyewash facility simply isn’t enough.
 You also need to ensure that your staff members are aware of how to properly use the facilities in case of an emergency.
 Remember, you only have approximately 15 seconds to wash off the contaminant before possible serious damage is done, so it’s vital that each staff member is trained properly on how to help themselves in times of need.
 Thus, understanding the types of exposure and treatment necessary is important, as well as where to activate the water supply to its maximum flow in order to rid the skin of any contaminants.